kenakamu/serverless-workshop/Challenge-2-Cosmos-DB-and-Azure-Functions/readme.md

 ## Success Criteria

 - Test all three functions and deploy them to Azure.
+Use a client such as [cURL](https://curl.haxx.se/) or [Postman](https://www.getpostman.com/).
 - The endpoints should return standard HTTP status codes.
 For example, 404 when items are not found.

 ## References